Tommy Pham Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in the league.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres' 3.87 team ERA ranks sixth across all MLB pitching staffs.
+- The Padres' 3.87 team ERA ranks sixth among all MLB pitching staffs.

-- Padres pitchers combine to allow 129 home runs (1.1 per game), the ninth-fewest in baseball.
+- The Padres give up the ninth-fewest home runs in baseball (130 total, 1.1 per game).

-- The left-hander's most recent appearance was on Sunday against the Los Angeles Dodgers, when he went three innings, surrendering six earned runs while allowing four hits.
+- The righty last appeared on Monday against the Los Angeles Dodgers, when he went 3 1/3 innings, allowing eight earned runs while giving up eight hits.

+- In 17 games this season, the 33-year-old has a 4.19 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.